open-component-model/ocm-spec/doc/01-model/02-elements.md

 # Model Elements

-The following section describe in more detail how a component (version) is specified.
-Please note that this section is intended to give an overview and explain the main elements and their structure.
-It is not a full specification.
+The following section describes how a component (version) is specified in more detail.
+Please note that this section intends to give an overview and explain the principal elements and their structure.
+It is not a complete specification.
 See the [schemas](https://github.com/open-component-model/ocm/tree/main/resources) for a full definition.

 ## Components and Component Versions

 A component version describes several kinds of elements.

 - Artifacts represent technical content.
-The appear in two different flavors:
+They appear in two different flavors:
-  - Sources describe the sources a component version  has been composed/geerated from
+  - *Sources* describe the sources a component version  has been composed/generated from.
-  - Resources describe the delivery artifacts contained in the component version
+  - *Resources* describe the delivery artifacts contained in the component version.
-- References describe the aggregation of other component versions
+- References describe the aggregation of other component versions.

-All those described elements share a common set of meta data.
+All those described elements share a common set of metadata.

 ## Artifacts (Resources and Sources)

 The Open Component Model distinguishes two kinds of artifacts:
-- *Sources* are optional artifacts that contain the sources, which were used to generate the deployment-relevant *Resources*
+- *Sources* are optional artifacts that contain the sources, which were used to generate the deployment-relevant *Resources*.
-- *Resources* are artifacts that finally make up the deployment relevant set of artifacts
+- *Resources* are artifacts that finally make up the deployment-relevant set of artifacts.

 An *Artifact* is a blob containing some data in a technical format.
 Every artifact described by the component version has

-- an Identity in the context of the component version
+- an *Identity* in the context of the component version
 - a type representing the kind of content and how it can be used
 - a set of labels
 - an Access Specification to technically access the content of the artifact